Sunday 14 September 2025Thumbs up Icon

 Route: Clapham Common – Brighton Seafront via the South Downs

 This is our first year taking part in this iconic ride.
-Secure your place on the start line today by registering for one of our charity places.

-Signing up as a TeamIf you’re riding as a team and would like all group members to be allocated the same start time please email: info@joesbuddyline.org and we will email a separate link to you.
+If you’re riding as a team and would like all group members to be allocated the same start time please email: info@joesbuddyline.org and we will email a separate link to you.

-From Clapham Common to Brightons Seafront
+From Clapham Common to Brightons SeafrontThumbs up Icon

 The London to Brighton Cycle starts on Clapham Common in South London and ends on Brighton's glorious seafront.

-After leaving London, you'll cycle through villages and towns such as Mitcham, Banstead and Haywards Heath before taking on Ditchling Beacon – a mile long climb to the top of the South Downs where you will be able stop and enjoy the wonderful view.
+After leaving London, we'll cycle through villages and towns such as Mitcham, Banstead and Haywards Heath before taking on Ditchling Beacon – a mile long climb to the top of the South Downs where you will be able stop and enjoy the wonderful view.
 After that it’s all downhill to the Brighton seafront and the finishing line.

 Established in 2021, in memory of our beloved Joe, Joe's Buddy Line has rapidly become a respected mental health charity supporting children and young people from primary school to university across England and Wales.
 With the support of ambassador Roman Kemp, the charity has achieved a level of impact and recognition that surpasses expectations for its size and age.